devmanro/epj_streamlit/README.md

+make these updates while giving me the project structure at the end i need it to be a complete software with these changes(keeping python scripts for handling the functionalities )

 In my app i need to be able to load xls,csv files show files as list where i can select the file and perform the following operations () on it